Gravitational interaction of antimatter: Good's argument

 In 1961, Myron L. Good argued that antigravity would result in the observation of an unacceptably high amount of CP violation in the anomalous regeneration of kaons.
 At the time, CP violation had not yet been observed.
 However, Good's argument is criticized for being expressed in terms of absolute potentials.
 By rephrasing the argument in terms of relative potentials, Gabriel Chardin found that it resulted in an amount of kaon regeneration which agrees with observation.
 He argued that antigravity is a potential explanation for CP violation based on his models on K mesons.
 His results date to 1992.
 Since then however, studies on CP violation mechanisms in the B mesons systems have fundamentally invalidated these explanations.

 Gerard 't Hooft's argument

 According to Gerard 't Hooft, every physicist recognizes immediately what is wrong with the idea of gravitational repulsion: if a ball is thrown high up in the air so that it falls back, then its motion is symmetric under time-reversal; and therefore, the ball falls also down in opposite time-direction.
 Since a matter particle in opposite time-direction is an antiparticle, this proves according to 't Hooft that antimatter falls down on earth just like "normal" matter.

-However, Cabbolet replied that 't Hooft's argument is false, and only proves that an anti-ball falls down on an anti-earth - which is not disputed.
+However, Cabbolet replied that 't Hooft's argument is false, and only proves that an anti-ball falls down on an anti-earth - which is not disputed by most theories on matter-antimatter gravitational repulsion.
+Still, 't Hooft's argument can be used against the Dirac-Milne theory where antimatter gravitationally repels both matter and antimatter..